MyBord/mybord-client/docs/projectManagement.md

     * update styling of anchor text
     * fix p child of p warning
     * fix that all three typography compenents have the same styling class name props
-    * move render text and final text into separate files
     * remove sampletext from about dev page
   * center the nav icons - they are a little off - make sure they are centered for all heights?
   * about page